-THE GENERAL SEQUENCE OF EVENTS LEADING TO HEMOSTASIS AT A SITE OF VASCULAR INJURY INCLUDE: I. PRIMARY HEMOSTASIS and coagulation factors.
+THE GENERAL SEQUENCE OF EVENTS LEADING TO HEMOSTASIS AT A SITE OF VASCULAR INJURY INCLUDE: I .
+PRIMARY HEMOSTASIS

-- 1. ARTERIOLAR VASOCONSTRICTION : - occurs immediately and markedly reduces blood flow to the injured area. - it is mediated by reflex neurogenic mechanisms. - it is augmented by endothelin, a potent endothelium-derived vasoconstrictor. - this effect is transient, however, bleeding would resume if not followed by activation of platelets
+- 1. ARTERIOLAR VASOCONSTRICTION: - occurs immediately and markedly reduces blood flow to the injured area. - it is mediated by reflex neurogenic mechanisms. - it is augmented by endothelin, a potent endothelium-derived vasoconstrictor. - this effect is transient, however, bleeding would resume if not followed by activation of platelets and coagulation factors.
+A. VASOCONSTRICTION